angusmillar/Deprecated-Pyro/README.md

 _Logging:_
 The solution uses the [NLog](http://nlog-project.org/) logging framework.
 By default, this is configured to log to the console and to AWS Cloudwatch logs.
 You may wish to reconfigure this for your needs.
-There is already a commented out config to have it log to the file system.
+There is a commented out config to have it log to the file system.

 All configuration lives in the file below and the [NLog Configuration Documentation](https://github.com/nlog/NLog/wiki/Configuration-file) is at this link.